MAINE WEDDING PHOTOGRAPHERS | MAINE WEDDING PHOTOGRAPHY

 How Much Should Wedding Photography Cost?

-We have never once heard of a bride regretting having purchased top-notch professional wedding photography; but all too often, brides have deep, unrecoverable regrets of not having spent the appropriate amount to secure a top professional to photograph their wedding.
-In fact, as mentioned earlier, this is the #1 regret brides have post-wedding.
-A low price is a sure red-flag, a real signal of disappointment looming.
-If it seems too good to be true, it very, very likely is.
-Like we said at the outset, assuming your wedding photography is important to you, investing all you can with your professional wedding photographer is of paramount importance.
+We’ve never heard of a bride regretting having purchased top-notch professional wedding photography.
+But, brides have deep regrets of not having spent the appropriate amount to secure a top professional to photograph their wedding.
+In fact, this is the #1 regret brides have post-wedding.
+A low price is a red-flag, a real signal of disappointment looming.
+If it seems too good to be true, it is.
 Read our other article on this topic, On Budgets and Regrets.

-Understand What is Included in the Proposed Wedding Photography Contract
+Understand What’s Included in the Proposed Wedding Photography Contract

 Before signing a contract, fully understand what will be included.
 While packaging and content can vary widely, the essential points to understand are as follows: